-Arkansas City Presbyterian Manor artists among Art is Ageless® masterpiece level winners
+Arkansas City PMMA artists among Art is Ageless® masterpiece level winners

 Three winning artists in Arkansas City Presbyterian Manor’s annual Art is Ageless® juried competition will be featured in the 2020 Art is Ageless calendar produced by PMMA (Presbyterian Manors of Mid-America).